How can I get my belongings while in hospital?

 - Nightwear, dressing gown and slippers

-- Comfortable shows, daywear and underwear
+- Comfortable shoes, daywear and underwear

 - Tissues (more hygienic than handkerchiefs)

 - Wet wipes

 - Toothbrush, toothpaste, soap, deodorant and any other toiletries such as shaving equipment